norm/gifs.cackhanded.net/README.markdown

 * `size` the largest size in pixels of the text, however it will always be sized down until the text fits across the GIF (`caption` reports the size actually used); defaults to 128
+* `margin` the margin around the caption text, to stop it butting against the edge of the GIF; defaults to 10

 ## Making GIFs